mars-planet/mars_city/servers/telerobotics/doc/sad.rst

 - The hardware of desktop machines are unsuitable for Stereoscopic Streaming applications.
 - The Kernel is not configured to use multiple webcams.
 This results in memory-related errors.
-- Currently, the Minoru 3D stereo camera is able to provide the feed at 24 frames per second at a scale of 320x240
+- Currently, the Minoru 3D stereo camera is able to provide a **live stereoscopic feed** at 24 frames per second at a scale of 320x240.
+- Telerobotics is provided as a Docker image.
+Docker uses the same process space as the host computer.
+Thus it is not suited for high-performance ROS calculations.
+Hardware is a limitation in using Virtual Environments.

 Software validation and verification
 ------------------------------------

-- The *unittest* library for **Python** will be used for all software testing.
+- Exceptions are used wherever possible to check for all circumstances.
-- Unit testing for each individual module ensures correctness at the base level.
 - Python's inbuilt *Profiler* will be used for estimating the areas which need optimization.
 - Thorough Integration testing is planned since *Telerobotics* is a multi-component application.
+Current Integration supports Bodytracking Integration and EUROPA Integration.
-- ffprobe is used to analyze the encoding and streaming performance of the Stereoscopic camera feed.
+- ``ffprobe`` is used to analyze the encoding and streaming performance of the Stereoscopic camera feed.
-- roswtf is used to verify proper ROS behaviour
+- ``roswtf`` is used to verify proper ROS behaviour
+- The *unittest* library for **Python** will be used for all software testing.

 Planning
 --------